Adaptive Ensemble Prediction for Deep Neural Networks based on Confidence Level: Adaptive Ensemble Prediction

-For the termination condition in Step 4, we propose a condition based on a confidence level.
+For the early-exit condition in step 4, we propose a condition based on confidence level.

-We can use a naive condition on the basis of a pre-determined threshold $T$ to terminate the ensembling, i.e. we just compare the highest average probability $\max_{L}\left(\left<p_L\right>_i\right)$ against the threshold $T$.
+We can use a naive condition on the basis of a pre-determined static threshold $T$ to terminate the ensembling, i.e., we just compare the highest average probability $\max_{L}\left(\left<p_L\right>_i\right)$ against the threshold $T$.
 If the average probability exceeds the threshold, we do not execute further local predictions for ensembling.
-As we empirically show later, the best threshold $T$ heavily depends on task.
-To avoid this difficult tuning of the threshold $T$, we propose more statistically rigorous condition in this paper.
+As we empirically show later, the best threshold $T$ heavily depends on the task.
+To avoid this difficult tuning of the threshold $T$, we propose a dynamic and more statistically rigorous condition in this paper.

-Instead of the pre-defined threshold, we can use the confidence intervals (CIs) as a termination condition.
+Instead of a pre-defined threshold, we can use confidence intervals (CIs) as an early-exit condition.
 We first find the label that has the highest average probability ({\it predicted label}).
 Then, we calculate the CI of the probabilities using $i$ local predictions.
-If the calculated CI of the predicted label does not overlap with the CIs for other labels, i.e. the predicted label is the best prediction with a certain confidence level, we terminate the ensembling and output the predicted label as the final prediction.
+If the calculated CI of the predicted label does not overlap with the CIs for other labels, i.e., the predicted label is the best prediction with a certain confidence level, we terminate the ensembling and output the predicted label as the final prediction.